brometheuss/WW2021.CINEMA/docs/04-web-api.md

 ASP .NET Core supports creating RESTful services, also known as web APIs, using C#.
 To handle requests, a web API uses controllers.
 Controllers in a web API are classes that derive from ControllerBase.
-This article shows how to use controllers for handling web API requests.
+This document shows how to use controllers for handling web API requests.

 More about this topic on:
 https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.0